rtol/FUND-Global/README.md

 FUND is the Climate Framework for Uncertainty, Negotiation and Distribution

-To run the model, type FUNDglobal
+To run the model, type FUNDglobal or FUND42MG

 June 30, 2018: Added constant consumption discount rates (hidden from standard output display, because you should not do this)